josimard/angular-requirejs-seed/README.md

 There is also a lightweight LESS watching script to transform your LESS to CSS on the fly.
 You can start it running [watch-less.sh](https://github.com/pheno7/angular-requirejs-seed/blob/master/watch-less.sh).

     $ node scripts/watch-less.js

 ## What else?

 Good practices for overall productivity, code maintanability, ease-of-debugging and most of all keeping it simple as possible but ready for scaling.

+- _Comments_: preaching commenting your code by example.
 - Localization using the [RequireJS i18n plugin](https://github.com/requirejs/i18n) for it's simplicity, see the [Localization](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/models/Localization.js) model.
 - [Dynamic routing](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/routing.js) to handle more cases, flexibility, route localization and page title changes.
 - A simple [boot](https://github.com/pheno7/angular-requirejs-seed/blob/master/app/boot.js) procedure triggered by RequireJS.